otahina/PowerPoint-Generator-Python-Project/README.md

 ```
 ⚠️ Note that these environment variables will only be set for the duration of the terminal session.
 If you close the terminal and open a new one, you will need to set them again.

-2.Your Flask application will access these environment variables with the os.getenv() function.